 How to use this book 1

 SECTION 1 The First Week: first questions 3

 First questions 4

 What is a stroke?
 4

 How serious is a stroke?
 4

-Why do some people have strokes and not others?
-4
+Why do some people have strokes and not others? ' 4

 What are the effects of a stroke?
 4

 What will happen immediately?
 5

 What treatment will be given?
 5

 Is there an operation for stroke?
 5

 How long does it take to recover from stroke?
 5

 What is the likelihood of having another stroke?
 5

 How long will the person have to stay in hospital?
 6

 Will the family be able to stay with the person?
 6

-Who should I talk to for more information about this stroke?
+Who should I talk to for more

+information about this stroke?
 6

 How will we cope?
 6

-7
+Suggestions to help the family/whanau 7

-7
+Suggestions for the patient 7

-8
+Keep a diary 8

-9
+How a stroke happens 9

-The brain 9 9
+The brain 9

-Control centre 9 9
+Control centre 9

 Message pathways 9

-9
+Blood supply 9

-Blood vessels 9 9
+Blood vessels 9

-Ischaemic stroke 10 0
+Ischaemic stroke 10

-Haemorrhagic stroke 10 C
+Haemorrhagic stroke 10

-When nerve cells are damaged 1 11
+When nerve cells are damaged 11

-Making new pathways 1 11
+Making new pathways 11

 Warning strokes -

-Transient Ischaemic Attacks (TIAs) 2
+Transient Ischaemic Attacks (TIAs) 12

-Warning signs of a stroke or TIA 2
+Warning signs of a stroke or TIA 12

 What puts people at risk of stroke?
-3
+13

-The hospital team 14 4
+The hospital team 14

-Assessment and tests 6
+Assessment and tests 16

-Treatment 1 7
+Treatment 17

-Initial treatment 1 7
+Initial treatment 17

 Limiting the size and effects of the stroke 17

 Research programmes 17

 Preventing further stroke 17

 Ensuring sufficient food and fluid intake 17

 Surgery 18

 Consent for surgery 18

 Ongoing treatment 18

 The hospital stay 19

 Length of stay 19

 Contact with the Stroke Foundation 19

 Obtaining information 20

 It is OK to ask 20

 Take your time 20

 Appoint a spokesperson 20

 Who should I ask?
 20

 Make sure you understand 21

 Obtaining exact information is not

 always possible 21

 Legal rights 21

 General information about stroke 21

 Family meetings 21

 Visiting in hospital 22

 Hospital rules 22

 The person has changed 22

 Practical matters 23

-SECTION 2

 The Effects of Stroke 25

-Possible effects of cell damage in right

-side of brain 26
+Possible effects of cell damage in right side of brain 26

-Possible effects of cell damage in

-left side of brain 27
+Possible effects of cell damage in left side of brain 27

 Possible effects of cell damage in cerebellum 28

 Possible effects of cell damage in brainstem 28

 Perception 29

 Information processing 29

 Ignoring one side 30

 Interpreting shapes and patterns 30

 Distinguishing objects from their background 30

-Seeing how things fit together 31
+Seeing how things fit together 3'